 Vendors travel from all over the state of Michigan to attend the Farmers Market at the Capitol.
 Their products vary from fruits and vegetables to artisan cheeses, eggs, meat, sauces, baked goods, apples, cider, donuts, pies, mixes, spice rubs, jams, fish, chocolates and caramels, soap, honey, beeswax products, popcorn and kettle corn, maple syrup, dog treats and cut flowers.

 The markets accept SNAP Bridge Cards, Double Up Food Bucks, WIC Project FRESH, and Senior Project FRESH/Market FRESH.

 Position your company and expose your brand at one or more Farmers Markets at the Capitol.
 These opportunities enable you to reach attendees before, during and after the markets via signage, advertising, social media channels, and more.
 Farmers Market at the Capitol sponsors receive exposure to 21,600+ shoppers and 80+ vendors.
 Support the Farmers Markets at the Capitol today!

 A variety of sponsorship levels are available starting at $500, or you can contact MIFMA at (517) 432-3381 to customize a sponsorship package to meet your needs.

-These markets have space for approximately 75 vendors who produce and sell Michigan food and farm products.
+These markets have space for up to approximately 75 vendors who produce and sell Michigan food and farm products.
 For the purpose of these markets, Michigan food and farm products are defined as products grown, raised, or gathered in Michigan or value-added products processed in Michigan that include ingredients grown, raised or gathered in Michigan.
 Preference will be given to vendors who showcase a majority of Michigan ingredients.
 Vendors must be MIFMA members in good standing before their application will be reviewed.

 Application and Event Materials